life-itself/tao/scqh/README.md

 <img src="./Questions.png">

 ## 2017 SCQH

+See also:

+* The original blog post: https://lifeitself.us/2017/12/05/foundational-scqh-situation-complication-question-hypothesis/
+* The logic for our purpose and reason for our existence slide deck: https://lifeitself.us/2017/04/20/logic-of-our-purpose-and-reason-for-our-existence-scqh/

 In October, we met on the beautiful hills of Tuscany.
 We reflected on our intuition that something is deeply the matter, and on the need for a big vision as well as practical actions to realize it (including the development of a large-scale political movement).